 There are many different approaches one can take to delivering a product, though the popular choices will often fall under the Agile vs Waterfall debate.
 No matter which methodology or approach you choose, the focus of project management is to make sure the product is meeting its requirements and expectations.

 The ongoing process of delivery requires extensive coordination of multiple tasks – from schedule management to resource management and risk management to ensure a product does not go off the rails.
 One of the most common issues of products and projects is scope creep.
-Make sure all your key activities are centralized in real-time to prevent issues from going unnoticed and potentially derailing the entire product.
+Make sure all your key activities are centralised in real-time to prevent issues from going unnoticed and potentially derailing the entire product.

 6. Product analytics